multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 smart contracts is through a `SmartContractTransactionsFactory`.

 The older (legacy) approaches, using `SmartContract.call()`, `SmartContract.methods.myFunction()`, `SmartContract.methodsExplicit.myFunction()` and
-`new Interaction(contract, "myFunction", args)` are still available, however.
+`new Interaction(contract, "myFunction", args)` are still available.
-At some point in the (more distant) future,  they will be deprecated and removed.
+However, at some point in the (more distant) future,  they will be deprecated and removed.

 Now, let's create a `SmartContractTransactionsFactory`: